Skip to content

 End

-The same may be represented as Rows but would require many columns and sometimes it is harder to read.
-So columns is ideal for storing configuration structures:
+The same data could be represented using Rows, but that would require many columns and would sometimes be harder to read.
+Therefore, Columns is ideal for storing configuration structures:

 Columns